collabnix/kubelabs/Observability101/observability.md

 Portainer is a container management platform, which means that it dips into the realm of Docker/Docker swarms as well as Kubernetes.
 It works with basically every containerization platform, cloud service, and even your self hosted platforms.

-Portainer is a lightweight and user-friendly management UI for Docker, Kubernetes, and other container orchestration platforms.
-It simplifies the process of managing containers, images, volumes, networks, and more through an intuitive web interface.
-Here’s an overview of its key features and capabilities:

-### Key Features
-1. **Container Management:**
-   - Allows users to create, manage, and monitor Docker containers.
-   - Supports starting, stopping, pausing, and restarting containers.
-   - Provides detailed information about container logs, resource usage, and network configurations.

-2. **Image Management:**
-   - Facilitates pulling, pushing, and managing Docker images.
-   - Supports creating new containers from images or building images directly from Dockerfiles.
+For starters, it allows users to create, manage, and monitor Docker containers.
+It also allows operational functions such as starting, stopping, pausing, and restarting containers.
+You can also view container logs, resource usage, network configurations, and other metrics related to these containers.
+You also have an in-built image repo that facilitates pulling, pushing, and managing Docker images.
+This means you can create new containers from images or build images directly from Dockerfiles.

 3. **Volume Management:**
    - Enables easy management of Docker volumes, including creation, inspection, and deletion.